GeoscienceAustralia/wit_tooling/README.md

 - Perform the computation (Finally)

-`mpirun python -m mpi4py.futures wetland_brutal wit-cal --feature-list $feature --datasets $datasets --aggregate $aggregate --product-yaml $pd_yaml $shapefile`
+`mpirun python -m mpi4py.futures wetland_brutal.py wit-cal --feature-list $feature --datasets $datasets --aggregate $aggregate --product-yaml $pd_yaml $shapefile`

 `$feature` is a `txt` file in folder `$in` from the last step, which contains all the polygons to be computed together;